-The status of implementation of audit recommendations/House resolutions for the 2020 financial year was not provided.
-However S.17(2)(a) of the principal Audit Law provides that "the Audit Committee shall implement all recommendations in the Auditor-General's report which are approved by the House of Assembly and any other resolution or directive of the House of Assembly".
+Nonetheless, S.17(2)(a) of the principal Audit Law provides that "the Audit Committee shall implement all recommendations in the Auditor-General's report which are approved by the House of Assembly and any other resolution or directive of the House of Assembly".
 Furthermore, S.17(2)(b) states that "the Audit Committee shall prepare annually a report showing status of implementation of the provision of subsection 2(a) of this section".

-No Evidence of Performance Audit for 2021
+No Evidence of Performance Audit for 2022

-The Office of the Auditor-General for Sokoto State did not produce a performance audit report on any government project, program or policy in 2021 that is separate from the annual audit report.
-Best practice requires that a performance audit be conducted on projects, programs or policies implemented by the Executive and a report produced, submitted to Parliament and published
+The Office of the Auditor-General for Sokoto State did not conduct performance audit on any government project, program or policy in 2022.
+Best practice requires that a separate report on performance audit conducted be produced, submitted to Parliament and published online.